What Are Antidepressants?

 |Note: *Withdrawal symptoms starts after 90% of the drug is excreted from the body|

-Like any other drugs, below are some of the common short-term and long-term effects for taking in antidepressants.
+Like any other drugs, using antidepressants can cause side effects.
+Below are some of the common short-term and long-term adverse reactions from taking antidepressants.

 - Feeling numb